Usage guide

 Key highlights

-• One shared input flow can cover multiple question and destiny methods
+• One shared input flow can cover multiple question and natal methods

 • Useful for side-by-side comparison, cross-checking, and concentrated review